The Benefits of Eating Four Cloves of Garlic a Day

-- It balances blood sugar levels
+- Lower your blood sugar levels

 Raw or cooked garlic?

-One technique that prevents the loss of most nutrients if you’re planning to cook garlic is to first chop it and let it sit for 45 minutes.
-This activates the allicin and keeps it from being destroyed when you cook it.
-This means that you get the same benefits whether you eat it raw or cooked.
+Still, others believe that if you prepare the garlic in a particular way, you can cook it without missing out on its benefits.
+For example, chop the garlic and let it sit for 45 minutes.
+This activates the allicin and keeps it from being destroyed when cooked.
+This means that you get the same benefits whether you eat it raw or cooked.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.